Collections

 If you want to know more about the audio collection, listen to Frits Spits at the ‘Taalstaat’ (NPO radio).
 Together with Marc van Oostendorp and Kees Grijpink, I was interviewd about the symposium 'Geluiden van Nederland' (Sounds of the Netherlands).

-For more radio interviews about the collections of the Meertens Instituut please go to this page.
+For more radio interviews about the collections of the Meertens Institute please go to this page.